ShruthiSiva/EC601/README.md

 The italicized fields are outlined below:
 * Face_Detect_Color, Eye_Dectect_Color: Specify the Blue, Green, Red (BGR) Code you wish to use for the drawn identification boxes. the BGR Code should be written as three integers between 0 and 255 separted by commas with no space (e.g.-255, 255, 255 would be the BGR code for a white box.).

+## face_makeover.py Command Line Format:
+python face_makeover.py

+No additional arguments are needed.
+Upon detection of a face, an image of Nicolas Cage will be overlayed onto that face.